ScilifelabDataCentre/DataGraphics/README.md

    $ export PYTHONPATH=$PWD:$PYTHONPATH
    ```

-7. Use the command-line interface to create an admin user account.
+7. You mays use the command-line interface to create user accounts.
    This will also automatically load the index definitions to
-   the CouchDB server.
+   the CouchDB server, if not already done.
    ```
    $ python cli.py -A
    ```

 8. Run the Flask app in development mode as usual.
+This will automatically
+   load the index definitons to the CouchDB server, if not already done.
    ```
    $ python app.py
    ```